musflood/401-python-prework/README.md

 #### **Unit 6:** Student Becomes the Teacher - part 9
 Builds out the functionality of a gradebook.
 Stores each student as a dictionary of their name and assignment grades.
 Can calculate the weighted average grade based on those assignments and assign a letter grade.
 Can also calculate the class average based on a list of student dictionaries.
 #### **Unit 7:** Battleship! - part 18
+A simplified, one-player version of the board-game Battleship.
+A single ship is placed randomly in a 5-by-5 grid and the user has 4 guesses to try and sink it.
+Each turn the current state of the board and the current turn is printed and the user enters a column and row for their guess.
+If correct, the user wins and the game ends.
+If incorrect, the user gets to guess again, unless they are out of guesses.